sqroot-eu/sqroot.eu/_posts/2015/2015-06-28-military-service-a-year-later.markdown

 * Number of Times I Wanted To Hit A Fellow Serviceman: 60
 * Number of Times I Actually Hit A Fellow Serviceman: 0
 * Number of Times I Lost My Temper Completely: 5
-* Max Number of Push-Ups Performed: 66
+* Max Number of continuous Push-Ups Performed: 66

 # How The Service Changed Me

-I didn't go to serve willingly, fearing the psychological effects of the enviornment.
+I didn't go to serve willingly, fearing the psychological effects of the environment.
 The service was tough for me, with some rare awesome exceptions where I felt proud for my country, the officers and fellow privates.
-Through the service, I was in near constant state of melanchony and at times, deeply depressed with two-three lowpoints of being reduced to tears and thinking how easy it would be to acuire a live 5.56x45 round to end it all.
+Through the service, I was in near constant state of melancholy and at times, deeply depressed with two-three low-points.

 I feared the depression would stay with me when I was released.
 Luckily, I was wrong.
-The human brain &nbsp;

-Changes

-Kõnnin robustsemalt, kindlamalt.
-Mütsiga ruumis käia tundub imelik, mütsita tänaval samuti.
-Võimalusel võtan mütsi ruumis ära.
-Kannan endiselt kaelaketti, jäängi kandma.
-Panen linnas liikudes tähele vormikandjaid ja autosid.
-Hindan mil esemeid.

-## Things To Take
+The year in the army has changed me in small, but noticeable ways.

+- I walk with a more robust, military stride
+- It feels odd to be in a room while wearing a hat and on the street without a hat
+- I wear and will be wearing my dog tags.
+Sentimental + practical
+- I notice army cars (both green and civil) and men in uniform while moving in the city
+- I appreciate military items: quality material, very practical in design
+- I travel with more practicality, leaving behind items I don't use, appreciating quality gear
+- I've acquired items such as combat boots and an army rucksack which I use regularly
+- I like to talk about the army, though it annoys my non-army friends
+- The service made me more of a patriot.
+I'd probably go when they call
+- Whenever I travel, I make sure to have some water and dry food with me as well as other practical items
+- I can estimate the distance I'm able to cover within a given timeframe.
+Walking 10k does not sound scary at all
+- I love being in the outdoors more
+- I am more conscious of time and how much of it do I need to do something
+- ...

+## Shopping List to New Recruits

+Here are the things you might find beneficial to take with you when you go to serve.
+Go for quality, I found it very much worth my while to buy a pair of socks for 20€.
+Yes, it's 10x as expensive as "normal" socks, but a year later they're still the best pair of socks I own.

 ### Must Have